timlaing/omxiv/README.md

         --ignore-exif            Ignore exif orientation
-    -f  --file-list              Read a list of images from a text file -r  --randomize              Randomize the list of images
+    -f  --file-list              Read a list of images from a text file -r  --randomize              Randomize the list of images --once                   Only show the image(s) once, exit after the last

 KEY CONFIGURATION: